tklebel/rOpenSci-blog/draft.md

     keep_md: true
 ---

-This is the story of `jstor`, a package which I wrote over the last year and a half.
-It is a story about learning how to parse XML efficiently and creating a piece of software that others will find useful.
-The story has many twists, and I would like to take you with me – on a journey that has told me many lessons.
+Every R package has its story.
+Some packages are written by experts, some by novices.
+Some are developed quickly, others were long in the making.
+This is the story of `jstor`, a package which I developed during my time as a student of sociology, working in a research project on the scientific elite within sociology.
+Writing the package has taught me many things (more on that later) and it is deeply gratifying to see, that others find the package useful.

-Before taking a look in the past, I want to give you some basic
+Before taking a look at the package's inception however, I want to give you some basic
 information: JSTOR is a large archive for scientific texts, mainly known for their coverage of journal articles, although they recently added book chapters and other sources as well.
 They make all of their content available for